-In the following months, Jean Chrétien and his G8 comrades became increasingly attached to the Montebello model.
-Chrétien decided to dispense with the traditional end-of-summit communiqué that encoded the leaders' decisions.
-The massive terrorist attack on the North American homeland on 11 September 2001 put security concerns, rather than civil society dialogue, at the top of the agenda.
-The successful ministerial meeting of the WTO, held with minimal protest in November 2001 in remote, heavily policed, undemocratic Doha, reinforced the momentum toward a Kananaskis retreat.
-Canada began its formal year as host in January 2002 with no developed plan to consult Canadian civil society organizations and only a minimal effort to engage those abroad.
+In the following months after Genoa, Chrétien decided to dispense with the traditional end-of-summit communiqué that recapped the proceedings.
+The massive terrorist attack on the North American homeland on 11 September 2001 put security concerns, rather than civil society dialogue, in first place.
+The successful ministerial meeting of the WTO, held with minimal protest in November 2001 in remote, heavily policed, undemocratic Doha, reinforced the determination to take the new approach.
+Canada began its formal year as host in January 2002 with no well-developed plan to consult Canadian civil society organizations at home or abroad.
 It slashed the summit's duration from the usual three days to two, arguing publicly that it could effectively squeeze its scheduled dialogue with African leaders and international organizations, its G7 economic summit, and its regular G8 summit into forty-eight hours.